 How To Choose Your Goats

 There are plenty of things to think about when choosing your goats.
+And you shouldn't base your decision soley on how much a goat costs.
 Here are a couple of things to think about when making your initial decisions.

 Why do you need goats?